Home > Blog > Translation > 5 Hardest Languages to Translate (And What Makes them Difficult)

 These Results Are Not That Surprising

 If you look at the most common languages on the Internet, you can see that English is by far in the pole position.
-Therefore, it’s no surprise that that’s Google Translate’s best language to translate into.
-It likely simply knows more about this language than any other.
+Therefore, it’s no surprise that it’s Google Translate’s best language to translate into.
+The translation service likely simply knows more about this language than any other.

 top 10 most commonly used languages in online content graph